 Vicki Krohn Amorose is an artist, writer, and arts advocate.
 Her background as an educational media writer, performance and voiceover artist, advertising copywriter, art instructor, museum docent and gallery manager prepared her to synthesize the ART-WRITE viewpoint.
 She is an alumna of the University of Michigan and the Academy of Art University San Francisco.
-Vicki has lectured on topics in contemporary art at University of Oregon, Lane Community College, and Oregon State University and she writes for Professional Artist Magazine and exhibition catalogues.
+Vicki has lectured on topics in contemporary art and leads workshops for artists, and works in the service of art for her community.
+Her writing appears in Professional Artist Magazine and exhibition catalogues.
 Amorose is currently working with the Gray Space project.
 She makes her home with her husband and offspring in Eugene, Oregon.

 Contact Vicki for guest lectures, workshops, and individual art-writing assistance.

 She chatted with her publisher, Luminare Press, about ART-WRITE:

 Luminare Press: What brought about the idea of ART-WRITE?

 Vicki Krohn Amorose: Writing about your own artwork is not easy.
 As both a writer and an artist, I found myself helping my artist friends with their writing.
 After a while I discovered I had a book in me.